colindean/talks/make_python_devex/presentation.md

 COLIN:

 And we have plenty of code quality checks.
-We love flake8, black, mypy, and more that enable us to write maintainable code that captures our intent.
+We love flake8, black, ruff, mypy, and more that enable us to write maintainable code that captures our intent.

 :::